andykhov/andyserver/README.md

 # andyserver by andykhov (in progress)

-HTTP 1.0 mini webserver with IPv4
+ - HTTP 1.0 mini webserver with IPv4

-This project was created to learn about networks and HTTP
+ - This project was created to learn about networks and HTTP

-Compiled with gcc
+ - Compiled with "gcc -lm"

-Max request length: 8KB
+ - Max request length: 8KB

+### Supported Methods
+- HEAD Method
+- GET Method (in progress)

+### Example of a response
+**"HTTP/1.0 200 OK
+**Content-Length: 1234

+**"

+As you can see, my webserver responds with a very limited subset of the HTTP response.